fitchtech/azure-devops/README.md

 ### Automations Pipeline

 Interestingly, Azure Pipelines can be used for more than just DevOps CICD needs.
-Essentially Azure Pipeline YAML defines event triggered or scheduled jobs, the applications, and scripts, to run on agents in a pool of Virtual Machines or containers in a particular order and with runtime conditions, etc, etc. Therefore it could be leveraged for a variety of use cases.
-Such as an Extract Transform Load (ETL) jobs that are a scheduled executions of an Azure Pipeline that runs jobs to extract data from a source, perform transformations on the data, and load it into a destination data lake or warehouse.
+Essentially Azure Pipeline YAML defines event-triggered or scheduled jobs, the applications, and scripts, to run on agents in a pool of Virtual Machines or containers in a particular order and with runtime conditions, etc, etc. Therefore it could be leveraged for a variety of use cases.
+Such as Extract Transform Load (ETL) jobs that are a scheduled execution of an Azure Pipeline that runs jobs to extract data from a source, perform transformations on the data, and load it into a destination data lake or warehouse.

 ## Contributions

 In working with pipelines there may be common steps that are not currently within this solution.
-While you can insert your own custom steps into templates if you need those for multiple pipelines it can be very beneficial to create templates that are reusable.
+While you can insert custom steps into jobs if they are needed for multiple pipelines it can be very beneficial to create reusable steps templates in this repository.
 The following sections cover general guidelines for contributing to this project.

 ### Branch Naming